hashicorp/consul/website/source/docs/agent/config_entries.html.md

 ### Bootstrapping From A Configuration File

-Configuration entries can be bootstrapped by putting them into all of the Consul server's [configuration files](/docs/agent/options.html#config_entries_bootstrap).
-Each entry is embedded inline within the configuration and when that server gains leadership it will attempt to initialize that configuration entry with the desired values if it does not exist.
-If a configuration entry with the same kind and name already exists nothing will be done for that entry.
+Configuration entries can be bootstrapped by adding them inline to each Consul server’s configuration file.
+When a server gains leadership, it will attempt to initialize the configuration entries.
+If a configuration entry does not already exist outside of the servers configuration, then it will create it.
+If a configuration entry does exist, that matches both `kind` and `name`, then the server will do nothing.

 ## Using Configuration Entries For Service Defaults